habuka036/wakame-vdc-wiki/en/virtual-datacenter-concept.md

 ### Portability

 You can run the same virtual data center on any physical data center that has Wakame-vdc installed.
 In this context we use the term physical data center loosely.
 Wakame-vdc can run perfectly on something as simple as one single laptop.
 It will even run just fine [in a virtual machine](http://wakameusersgroup.org/demo_image.html).

 The same virtual data center you've created on that single laptop, you can then move over to a production environment running on a physical data center composed of a hundred servers.

 ### Scalability

 When you need to add a new server to a physical data center, what do you do?
 You buy the hardware, put it in place and set up the networking infrastructure and firewalls to connect it.
 It's a very time consuming and expensive process.

 In a virtual data center like Wakame-vdc, all you do is click a few buttons.
 This creates a new server (instance) and puts it in the data center while all network settings get configured automatically.
 Depending on the size of the server's vm image, it comes up in a matter of seconds.

 Now imagine that you have a website running on top of your virtual data center.
-You get a traffic spike the servers hosting your website just aren't enough any more.
+You get a traffic spike and the servers hosting your website just aren't enough any more.
 You are now able to quickly spin up a bunch of new virtual servers to help you take care of that extra traffic.
 Once things settle down again, you can easily throw away those extra servers.

 ### Reliability